Section Four: Success Strategies

 During your first quarter at De Anza, careful planning will set the stage for a successful quarter.
-Depending on your goals and prior college experience, you may want to consider the following principles:
+Depending on a student's goals and prior college experience, they may want to consider the following principles:

 - Don’t overload.

-- Start your first quarter with a lighter load.
+- Start the first quarter with a lighter load.

-- Mix “harder” classes for you with some not so hard classes.
+- Mix “harder” classes with some not so hard classes.

 - Don’t take too many units or personally challenging courses.

-- Allow yourself to adjust to De Anza’s demanding pace and work.
+- Allow for adjustment to De Anza’s demanding pace and work.

 - Use placement scores, advisories, and prerequisite guidelines wisely.

-- English and math scores not only place you in particular course levels but also give useful information on your general academic preparation.
+- English and math scores not only place a student in particular course levels but also give useful information on their general academic preparation.

-- "Prerequisites" are courses and/or skills you are expected to have mastered before taking a course.
+- "Prerequisites" are courses and/or skills that are expected to have been mastered before taking a course.